thuhci/ANFC-Automated-Nailfold-Capillary/README.md

 **This dataset is built for academic use.
 Any commercial usage is banned.**
 There are two ways for downloads： OneDrive and Baidu Netdisk for researchers of different regions.
 To access the dataset, you are supposed to download this [data release agreement](https://github.com/THU-CS-PI-LAB/ANFC-Automated-Nailfold-Capillary/blob/main/ANFC_THU_Release_Agreement.pdf).
-Please scan and dispatch the completed agreement via your institutional email to <tjk19@mails.tsinghua.edu.cn> and cc <yuntaowang@tsinghua.edu.cn>.
+Please scan and dispatch the completed agreement via your institutional email to <tjk24@mails.tsinghua.edu.cn> and cc <yuntaowang@tsinghua.edu.cn>.
 The email should have the subject line 'ANFC_THU Access Request -  your institution.'
-In the email,  outline your institution's past research and articulate the rationale for seeking access to the ANFC_THU, including its intended application in your specific research project.
+In the email,  outline your institution's website and publications for seeking access to the ANFC_THU, including its intended application in your specific research project.
+The email should be sent by a faculty rather than a student.

 ## ⚙️ Setup